ubc-ds/slippages/pages/premiere.md

 Viewing parties for the broadcast performance took place in cities across Canada, the United States, the United Kingdom, and Germany.

 ### Programme
-The first three pages from the evening’s progamme indicating companion works selected by Maestro Girard for _‘slippages’_.
+The evening’s progamme indicating companion works selected by Maestro Girard for _‘slippages’_.

 Director Dr. Jonathan Girard dedicated the evening’s concert to works bound in various ways to the natural environment.
 The programme reveals his eclectic vision spanning geographies and time.